davestewart/davestewart-content/content/blog/productivity/excel-copy-columns/index.md

 - pastes values only, so target formatting is respected
 - shows a selection preview during confirmation
 - selects the final pasted data

-The end result should mean when I need to do my accounts, I can just:

-- paste in the new CSV rows
-- run the macro to copy values
-- move values to the correct category columns

 ## Installation